 B.A., summa cum laude, Sociology, Princeton University, 2012

-- The U.S. Court of Appeals for the Second and Fifth Circuits
+- The U.S. Court of Appeals for the Second, Fifth, D.C. and Federal Circuits

 - State of Texas